Léo Balland

 First, design complexity poses significant challenges in achieving manufacturability due to the intricate geometries, tight tolerances, and numerous components involved.
 Complex designs often require specialized manufacturing processes, such as 5-axis CNC machining or additive manufacturing, which are expensive and slow.
 Tight tolerances demand high-precision equipment and rigorous quality control, increasing costs and the risk of defects.

 Finally, selecting the right material that balances performance, cost, and manufacturability is often a challenge.
-Some materials, while ideal for a design's function, may not be easy to work with or may be cost-prohibitive in production.

 To overcome these challenges, several strategies can be employed to enhance manufacturability in the design optimization process: